Service and Mission

 1) pop-top, canned goods (nothing that requires a can-opener) and individual serving microwave containers of foods such as soups, noodle cups, mac & cheese, spaghetti/meatballs, tuna, vienna sausage.

 In addition to financial support, churches are also asked to provide volunteers to help assist at NETWorks on Mondays, Wednesdays and Fridays from noon to 2 p.m.
-Volunteers assist with greeting and assisting NETWorks' clients prior to their private meeting with the NETWorks executive director, TFUMC's own Lynne Stone.
-If you are interested in volunteering at NETWorks or learning about other ways to support this ministry, please contact the NETWorks office at 770-939-6454 or send an email to firstname.lastname@example.org.
+Volunteers assist with greeting and assisting NETWorks' clients prior to their private meeting with the NETWorks executive director.
+If you are interested in volunteering at NETWorks or learning about other ways to support this ministry, please contact the NETWorks office at 770-939-6454 or send an email to email@example.com.
 Their website: http://www.networkscooperativeministry.org

 Operation Christmas Child - Christmas gifts for needy kids around the world.
 For details, see the brochure, available on the OCC web site.

 Red Cross Blood Drives - TFUMC hosts four drives each year.
 Each drive is on a Sunday from 8:00 a.m. to 1:00 p.m. in the Wesley Center (corner of 4th and Church Streets).
-2012 blood drive dates are still being determined, but the first one is March 4.
 Our commmitment to the Red Cross for each drive is 50 pints, which means we need about 55-60 persons to sign up to give each time.
 In addition to needing donors, we need people to help make phone calls and staff the sign-in and snack tables.
-If you're interested in serving in this ministry, contact blood drive co-chairs Evelyn Burkett firstname.lastname@example.org or John Entrekin email@example.com.
+If you're interested in serving in this ministry, contact blood drive co-chairs Evelyn Burkett email@example.com or John Entrekin firstname.lastname@example.org.

 Trinity House - Trinity House-Big Bethel is a residential transitional program designed to serve homeless men (many with criminal backgrounds) with issues regarding drug dependency.
 One of the key elements to this innovative program that has helped over 1,000 men regain control of their lives is the T.E.A.M.
 (Together Everyone Achieves More) dinner.
 Through the T.E.A.M. dinner program, volunteers bring not only meals but also love and support as they sit and dine with the residents.
 TFUMC is responsible for the T.E.A.M. dinner for 20 men every fourth Sunday of the month.
 Contact Becky Burnett at email@example.com for more details.
 To sign up, click the button below.

 Trinity Soup Kitchen - TFUMC provides food (soup and sandwiches) to the homeless of Atlanta at the Trinity Soup Kitchen one Sunday each year.
-This year we will make sandwiches on Saturday, January 12.
+This year we made sandwiches on Saturday, January 12.
 (It's fast and fun for the whole family!)
 We ask those of you who want to make homemade soup following one of these soup recipes to bring your soup in Saturday morning as well.
-We will take and serve the soup and sandwiches Sunday, January 13.
-For more information on making sandwiches and/or soup or helping work and/or serve in the kitchen, contact Becky Burnett at email@example.com.
+For more information on making sandwiches and/or soup or helping work and/or serve in the kitchen, contact Becky Burnett at firstname.lastname@example.org.
 See also the Trinity Soup Kitchen Handbook.

 UMCOR Sager Brown Warehouse - UMCOR responds internationally to natural or civil disasters that are of such magnitude that they overwhelm a community's ability to recover on its own.
 UMCOR also serves in long-term disaster recovery in the U.S. UMCOR Supply Kits provide basic necessities to people who lack ready access to essential supplies.
 By donating kit supplies or financial gifts to purchase the supplies, you make a direct, tangible difference in sustaining people's lives.